tobert/tobert.github.io/src/post/linux-defaults.md

 ```

 Finally, I think the whole pam limits business is useless on single-user systems (e.g. workstations, database servers), so I effectively disable it.
-Put this /etc/security/limits.conf or /etc/security/limits.d/disable.conf (depending on your distro & preferences):
+Put this /etc/security/limits.conf or /etc/security/limits.d/disable.conf (depending on your distro & preferences).
+You will need to log out and back in for the limits to apply to any current logins. `ssh localhost ulimit -a` is a quick way to check if the settings are being applied.

 ```
 * - nofile     1048576